CurveBending/CurveBending.github.io/_posts/2025-01-14-Are We in a Nuclear Renaissance?.md

 Even more advanced nuclear reactors that are still at the R&D stage are Generation IV reactors.
 They use novel fuels such as high-assay, low-enriched uranium (HALEU), and new coolants that have not been tried, accommodated by novel designs.
 There are currently seven designs under development with international collaboration.

-Depending on the size, nuclear reactors can also be grouped into three size categories: large reactors with larger than 1 GW capacity, small modular reactors (SMR) with 50-300 MW capacity, and microreactors at 50 MW capacity or less.
+Nuclear reactors can also be grouped into three size categories: large reactors with larger than 1 GW capacity, small modular reactors (SMR) with 50-300 MW capacity, and microreactors at 50 MW capacity or less.
 Most of the operational nuclear reactors are large reactors at the GW scale.
 Many advanced nuclear reactors focus on smaller units.
 The modular design is supposed to be safer and more scalable, unlocking faster learning and better economics.

 Under this framework, the latest announcements in the nuclear sector can be bucketed into four categories:

 - Restore or renew Gen II nuclear plants
 - Construct Gen III reactors using Gen II technologies
-- Commercialize advanced nuclear reactors including Gen III+ and Gen IV, mostly SMR
+- Commercialize advanced nuclear reactors, including Gen III+ and Gen IV, mostly SMR
 - Technical milestones in Gen IV technologies

 Hype aside, only the first two categories see much on-the-ground commercial traction, including most of the data center deals.
 The last two categories, marked by innovations in SMR and advanced non-light-water reactors, have gained massive interest from stakeholders but much slower progress in deployment.
 While many hyperscalers are interested in adopting advanced nuclear power, the actual signed capacity is small and mostly at the MW level, including from Amazon and Google to partner with X-energy and Kairos Power, respectively.